IRELAND 11 Days

 Malin Head (filming location for Star Wars), Beautiful "Inishowen 100" scenic drive.

-—-Slieve League Peninsula (Donegal), known for the Slieve Cliffs,(video) highest accessible sea cliffs in Europe.
+—-Slieve League Peninsula (Donegal), known for the Slieve Cliffs (video), the highest accessible sea cliffs in Europe.

 visit Mullaghmore Head, located between Cliffoney and Grange.